 '''

 import IPython

-IPython.start_ipython()
+IPython.start_ipython(argv=[])

 '''

 at any point in your program.
 This will load IPython configuration, startup files, and everything, just as if it were a normal IPython session.

-In addition to this, it is possible to embed an IPython instance inside your own Python programs.
+It is also possible to embed an IPython shell in a namespace in your Python code.
 This allows you to evaluate dynamically the state of your code, operate with your variables, analyze them, etc. Note however that any changes you make to values while in the shell do not propagate back to the running code, so it is safe to modify your values because you won't break your code in bizarre ways by doing so.